 How to Protect Zucchini Squash from Frost

-Some crops, like cabbage, peas, carrotsand parsnips, will tolerate a little frost, but zucchini is a warm season crop that can be injured by cold temps.
+Some crops, like cabbage, peas, carrots, and parsnips, will tolerate a little frost, but zucchini is a warm-season crop that can be injured by cold temps.
 If you are in a region where early frost is imminent, frost protection of zucchini is integral to its survival.
-It is important to ensure that you wait for all chance of frost to pass in your area before planting.
+It is important to ensure that you wait for all chances of frost to pass in your area before planting.
 That said, Mother Nature occasionally has other plans.

 Mature plants with fruit on the vines may need to be harvested immediately.

 You aren’t the only one that relishes the zucchini.
 Any number of critters are vying for their share of the spoils.
 The usual suspects are insect pests, of course, but birds and rodents will also gnaw at the fruit.

 Netting set over your squash crop will help deter squirrels and other rodents, but keeping the insect pests off zucchini requires a more cunning approach.
 Sure, there are always insecticides, but keep in mind that if you go that route, you are more than likely killing off the beneficial insects too.
 Beetles, aphids, borers, and caterpillars are all waiting with bated breath for you to turn your back on the squash vines, so it’s important to have a zucchini plant protection plan of attack.

 Squash bugs are one of the more damaging insect pests on all types of squash.
 As the adults and juveniles feed, they inject a toxin into the plant that causes it to wilt and die back.
 Look for the adults on the backside of the squash leaves, often accompanied by clusters of small, oval, orange eggs.
 Their offspring look quite different from the adults, more spider-like.
 Both the adult and nymphs can be hand-picked off the undersides of the squash leaves and drowned in a bucket of soapy water.
 The eggs can then be gently scratched off and disposed of in the same way.